-- identify the gaps between need and provision.
-Using the learning from the first stage, undertake a gap analysis to identify how well current services meet people's needs. - develop priorities and strategies for the right services at the right time.
-This is the development of the 'commissioning strategy', deciding on priorities, identifying which services will be put in place to meet priorities and how (including continuing, expanding, reducing, stopping, creating new or redesigning services), as well as how to improve access. - design services to meet needs and priorities.
-The detail of service design should be supported by evidence identifying characteristics of effective models of delivery, whom they are intended to benefit, where they are needed, timescales, performance measurement, and implications for service design and delivery.
+- identify the gaps between need and provision: using the material gained during the first stage, undertake a gap analysis to identify how well current services meet people's needs. - develop priorities and strategies for the right services at the right time: this is the development of the 'commissioning strategy', deciding on priorities, identifying which services will be put in place to meet priorities and how (including continuing, expanding, reducing, stopping, creating new or re-designing services), and how to improve access. - design services to meet needs and priorities: detail of service design should be supported by evidence identifying characteristics of effective models of delivery, for whom they are intended to benefit, where needed, timescales, performance measurement, and implications for service design and delivery.
 These might include purchasing or procurement where appropriate.